eduardoleao052/CNN-from-scratch/README.md

 ## 1. Project Structure

-- `main.py` : main file.
-Set hyper parameters, load dataset, build, train and evaluate CNN model
+- `data/` : Folder to store training and testing datasets.
+Currently holds MNIST dataset, which is the default.

+- `models/` : Folder which stores the saved models.
+Further explaination in section 2.

+- `layers.py` : File containing every layer of the CNN.
+Each layer is a class with a `.forward` and `.backward` method.

-- `model.py` : network class file.
-Implement the Convolutional Neural Network
+- `model.py` : File with the `Model` class.

-- `layer.py` : layer class file.
-Implement each layer of the Convolutional Neural Network

-- `inout.py` : import dataset, pre process dataset and plot diagnostic curves and weight distribution histograms
+- `run.py` : Script ran by the `./run.sh` command.
+Trains the model.

+- `run.sh` : Bash script to be executed by the user.

+- `utils.py` : File with helper functions and classes.

 - `kerasCIFAR.py` : implement the same model implemented from scratch using Keras.
 This is usefull to train using GPU computation
 ## 2. Running it Yourself